prog4biol/pfb2024/workshops/NGS/README.md

 18. Find frame-shift mutations:
     1. Calculate variant consequence using the `bcftools csq` tool (inputting `Ecoli.gff3` and *NOT* the CDS-specific GFF3) and output to a new VCF file.
         > *NOTE*: Execute `samtools csq` without arguments for more options.
     2. Write a python script to parse variant consequence annotations from the INFO BCSQ tag and calculate the [Z-score](https://en.wikipedia.org/wiki/Standard_score) from the Sample DP field in this new VCF; output this information to a tab-delimited file summarizing the framehift variants.
 Use the genome-wide mean and standard deviation calculated in Problem 14 as input parameters to your script to calculate the depth Z-score at each locus.
+(You can start your script from scratch or start from a [template](https://raw.githubusercontent.com/prog4biol/pfb2024/master/workshops/NGS/templates/extract-csq-info.py).)
         - How many variants induce frameshifts?
         - How many frameshifts cause stop codons to be lost?
 How many gained?
         - How many of these frameshift variants have read depth Z-scores between -2 and +2?